Sadiq-marcelo/investigate-FordGoBike-tripdata/README.md

-# (San Francisco Ford GoBike Data Exploration)
+# San Francisco Ford GoBike Project
-## by (Saddick Kwao Umar)

 ## Dataset

-> > The dataset contains 183,412 records of trips, and 16 different features including start time, end time, start station, end station, and latitude/longitude for each station.The dataset contains few numeric variables and categorical variables.
+This project seeks to explore Ford's Go Bike trip sharing data in San Francisco Bay Area 2019.
+The dataset contains 183,412 records of trips, and 16 different features including start time, end time, start station, end station, and latitude/longitude for each station.The dataset contains few numeric variables and categorical variables.

 ## Summary of Findings